google/gnxi/oc_config_validate/docs/testclasses.md

     1. A gNMI Set message is sent to configure the route.
     1. A gNMI Get message on the /config and /state containers validates it.

-    All arguments are read from the Test YAML description.

     Args:
      * `prefix`: Destination prefix of the static route.
      * `next_hop`: IP of the next hop of the route.